fadellh/Database-Indexing/README.md

     > Index Scan Using
 - Check query where name
     ```
-    EXPLAIN ANALYZE SELECT id from employees where name = `Zs`;
+    EXPLAIN ANALYZE SELECT id from employees where name = 'Zs';

-    EXPLAIN ANALYZE SELECT id from employees where name like `Zs`;
+    EXPLAIN ANALYZE SELECT id from employees where name like 'Zs';
     ```
 - Create Index
     ```